Inspyre-Softworks/led-matrix-battery/docs/user_manual.md

 ## Introduction

-The LED Matrix Battery Monitor is a system that displays your computer's battery status on an LED matrix display.
-It provides visual feedback about battery level, charging status, and other power-related information through customizable animations and patterns.
+The LED Matrix Battery Monitor is now split into two Python packages.
+The `matrix_display` package handles controlling LED matrix hardware and animations while `power_monitor` provides the battery monitoring logic.
+Together they function just like the original single package.

 ## Hardware Setup